subho004/mcp-chatbot/README.md

 - Ensure each server is running before starting the client.
 - MCP uses standard input/output or HTTP transport — keep ports unique if using HTTP.
 - For debugging, `print()` statements in server functions appear in the terminal running that server.
+- The search tool uses the `ddgs` library and markitdown to fetch and parse HTML content, enforces English language results, strips links, and returns only the top 3 results by default.